Did you know that there are more than 10 categories of swimming pools? In fact, each of them is built to serve different purposes.

 You must figure out the area that has to be dedicated to the pool and how much time it’ll take to complete the project.
 If you want an in-ground pool, the excavation process itself will take a few weeks.

-Other than that, you must also weigh-in the operational costs, as the pool needs to be periodically drained and refilled.
-And you have to carry out monthly inspection and maintenance as well.
+Other than that, you must also weigh in the operational costs, as the pool needs to be periodically drained and refilled.
+And you have to carry out monthly inspections and maintenance as well.

 The scenario is not too different for above-ground options; however, the cost involved is undoubtedly lower.
 On that note, we’d like to take your leave.